 Footwear sizing confusion is common for average women.
 Sizes appear to be the same all over the place with popular brands like Nike, Adidas, and Vans, which results in a lot of hassle when trying to find the right fit.
 Unfortunately, Chaco brand doesn’t make sandals in half sizes due to which you’ve to go for the nearest whole size.

 Some Chacos sizing reviewers encourage sizing down for a secure fit, while some suggest sizing up for the best arch fit.
-Women who are hunting for their ideal fit seem also to recommend sizing down.

 So, there’s no simple formula for knowing what size to go for, and you risk disappointment if the fit is wrong.
 If you go for the wrong size, you could get stuck with an ill-fitting pair of Chacos that restrict movement, rub and discomfort you.